 Andrew Adamson – Netherurd Home Farm

 Andrew Adamson is a 4th generation farmer at Netherurd Home Farm, a farm of 570 acres, near West Linton, where the family have been since 1940s.
 Andrews’s wife Jayne, their daughter Hazel, and son Jon, also live on the farm.
-The farm is 721 to 1150 feet above sea level, providing excellent grassland for the cattle (190) and sheep (820) to graze on.
-Andrew is in partnership with his parents, who help with the day to day operations.
+The farm is 721 to 1150 feet above sea level, providing excellent grassland for the cattle (200) and sheep (820) to graze on.
+Andrew is in partnership with his mother.
 The farm produces in excess of 1,150 prime lambs each year, which are mainly Suffolk and Texels.

 The cattle are bought-in during the summer and autumn seasons.
-Andrew and his father, William, purchase their cattle personally from private venders and markets.
+Andrew purchases their cattle personally from private venders and markets.
 The variety of breeds purchased at 6-18 months include: Charolais, Limousin, Simmental, Shorthorn, Blue Grey, Luings and Galloway.
 All cattle are fed on home produced grass, wheat, barley, hay and grass silage.
 Cattle are all housed in straw courts during the winter season and turned out to grass when weather dictates in the spring.